0xPolygonID/tutorials/mkdocs/docs/wallet/identity/api/get-identities.md

 The role of `getIdentities()` is to obtain a list of `IdentityEntity` stored on the SDK for an Integrator.
 The `identifier` String is the unique id of the identity.

-So, in the nutshell, `getIdentities()` obtains a list of identities stored on the SDK for an Integrator.
+This way, `getIdentities()` obtains a list of identities stored on the SDK for an Integrator.